Farini/SkyNation/Readme.md

 An SCNScene, SCNNode, SCNGeometry, or SCNMaterial instance.
 ```

-- [X] ServerData - Set GuildFullContent to nil in any case.
-Prepare to deprecate
 - [ ] ServerData - Use GuildFlags to show new items. in GuildRoom
 - [ ] Guild Room - Election not updating
 - [ ] Mars Scene - All Guild Vehicles arriving